near-ndc/i-am-human/contracts/community-sbt/README.md

 ## Usage

 Community SBT contract is designed for a communities with authority.
-The contract can mint tokens of multiple classes.
+The contract is an SBT issuer and allows admins to acquire new classes and set minters to mint new SBTs.
 The class restriction is implemented in the `sbt_mint` function.

-The SBT minting and revoking can be only executed by an account which has _Minting Authority_, hence ideally it's assigned to a DAO.
+The SBT minting and revoking can be only executed by an account which has _Minting Authority_, hence ideally, minter should be a DAO.
 Minting Authorities are set per class ID.
 Each class ID can has one more minter.

-Only admin can add or revoke minting authority.
+Only contract admin can add or revoke minting authority.

 #### TTL